NeuroTechX/ntx_slack_archive/_announcements_.md

 >
 Funny thing: I send a mail to the Psych and Neuroscience department today and I made an interesting mistake: I wrote Neurotic group in Hamilton instead of NeuroTech group in Hamilton as the subject and& oh, well.
 At least I hope it catches peoples eyes.

+6/27/2017 7:19 PM

+ **hectordomorozco** :

+ >Yeeeees; Ill volunteering in the Toronto event :smile:

+>
+Ontario is on fire these days :heart: